 In the United States, laboratory calibration of film aerial cameras is performed by the US Geological Survey, Optical Science Laboratory, in Reston, VA.
 If you are ever in that area, you can arrange for a visit to this unique and interesting facility; the services provided there have ensured the quality and accuracy of photogrammetrically-produced maps in the US for many decades.
 Most aerial survey projects require the aerial camera and lens to have been calibrated by the USGS no less than three years before the beginning of the project.

-You can find a great number of USGS camera calibration certificates on the web at the Keystone Aerial Surveys Camera Calibration Center.
+You can find a great number of USGS camera calibration certificates on the web in the Keystone Aerial Surveys Calibration Report database.
 Camera systems are calibrated as a unique combination of camera body, lens, and film magazine.
 If you search the Keystone database for lens number 13366, for example, you should see the following result.

 Table 3.01: Example Keystone database search results.